Ketel Marte Player Props: Diamondbacks vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is ninth in MLB with a collective nine strikeouts per nine innings.
+- The pitching staff for the Angels has a collective 9.1 K/9, the ninth-best in the league.

-- The Angels have a 4.22 team ERA that ranks 16th among all league pitching staffs.
+- The Angels' 4.24 team ERA ranks 16th across all league pitching staffs.

-- Angels pitchers combine to allow 90 total home runs at a clip of 1.1 per game (to rank 16th in baseball).
+- The Angels rank 16th in baseball in home runs allowed (91 total, 1.1 per game).

-- Canning makes the start for the Angels, his 13th of the season.
-He is 6-2 with a 3.99 ERA and 62 strikeouts in 65 1/3 innings pitched.
+- Anderson makes the start for the Angels, his 15th of the season.
+He is 4-2 with a 5.54 ERA and 60 strikeouts in 74 2/3 innings pitched.

-- In his last time out on Sunday against the Colorado Rockies, the right-hander tossed six scoreless innings while surrendering four hits.
+- In his last time out on Sunday, the lefty threw six innings against the Colorado Rockies, allowing three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.